aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 - Specify the name and address format.
 - Specify the language ID used to format the address.

 For more details, please refer to FieldAddressBlock Class API reference.
-The code example given below demonstrates how to Add a Mail Merge Address Block Field using DOM to a Paragraph in Document.
+The code example given below shows how to Add a Mail Merge Address Block Field using DOM to a Paragraph in Document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertMailMergeAddressBlockFieldUsingDOM-InsertMailMergeAddressBlockFieldUsingDOM.cpp" >}}